Robert of Molesme: Cîteaux

-In 1099, the monks of Molesme asked Robert to return and agreed to submit entirely to his interpretation of the Rule of St. Benedict; the local bishop also pressured Robert to return.
-He agreed and Molesme became a major center for the Benedictines under his tutelage.
-Albéric was made successor abbot at Cîteaux, with Stephen Harding as prior.
+In 1099, the monks of Molesme asked Robert to return and agreed to submit entirely to his interpretation of the Rule of Saint Benedict; the local bishop also pressured Robert to return.
+He agreed, and Molesme became a major center for the Benedictines under his tutelage.
+Albéric was made his successor as abbot at Cîteaux, with Stephen Harding as prior.

-Robert died on 17 April 1111.
-Pope Honorius III canonized him in 1222.
+Robert died on 17 April 1111, and Pope Honorius III canonized him in 1222.
 His feast day in the Roman Catholic Church is also on 17 April, with the Benedictines celebrating him, along with Alberic of Cîteaux and Stephen Harding on February 26.

 The Vie de saint Robert de Molesme was written by Guy, his immediate successor as abbot of Molesme.